No results for ""

 If you are working with older SDKs, which do not yet support custom contexts, you can also reference the user resource.
 The user resource is scoped to a project and environment.
 It has one action, deleteUser.
 This action allows you to delete context instances, including users, which appear as context instances on the Contexts list.
 To learn more, read Remove a context instance.

-If you are working with SDKs that have been updated for custom contexts, the equivalent action is deleteContextInstance, which is scoped to the environment resource.
+If you are working with SDKs that have been updated for contexts, the equivalent action is deleteContextInstance, which is scoped to the environment resource.
 To learn more, read Environment actions.

 We strongly encourage you to upgrade your SDKs to versions supporting contexts.